weekplan/www/_drafts/week-plan-introduces-okrs-module-to-help-you-achieve-your-most-important-goals.md

 OKRs are a simple yet extremely powerful tool for creating alignment and engagement around big, hairy, audacious goals (BHAG).
 What separates OKRs from other tools is that they’re frequently tracked and evaluated — usually on a quarterly basis.
 They're great for teams, organizations, and individuals.

 **Objectives** are the WHAT.
 They're qualitative descriptions of what you want to achieve.
 They're short, inspirational, and engaging.

 **Key Results** are the HOW.
 They are the quantitative metrics that measure your progress towards your objective.
 You should have 2 to 5 key results for every objective.
 More than that, they would be difficult to track.

+Here’s an example of a good OKR.

+**Objective**: Create an Awesome Customer Experience

+**Key Results**:

+1. Improve Net Promoter Score from A to B.
+2. Increase traffic by 100%.
+3. Keep customer acquisition cost under X.